mekkim/innersourcecommons.org-wiki/Is-your-organization-ready-for-InnerSource.md

   * What does your management support look like?
   * Transparency?
 * What is your coding/communication environment?
-  * Is your Codebase in github or publically available/viewable to all employees?
+  * Is your Codebase in github or publicly available/viewable to all employees?
-  * Do you have an employees that have already been involved in Open Source?
+  * Do you have employees that have already been involved in Open Source?
     * Is their input listened to?
   * Code review?
   * Unit testing | CI/CD